Falling Leaf Rally Information

 We have door prizes provided by our club and the vendors.
 We give you ten tickets with each full fare registration.
 You can put the tickets in any of the door prize jugs you wish.

 We do a 50/25/25 drawing.
-We sell tickets all weekend, and then give half the money away to some lucky winners, drawn at the awards ceremony on Saturday.
-The winner gets 50 percent of the money collected in cash, the next two tickets drawn are good for 25 percent each.
+We sell tickets all weekend, and then give 75% of the money away to some lucky winners, drawn at the awards ceremony on Saturday.
+The first winner gets 50 percent of the money collected in cash, the next ticket drawn is good for 25 percent.
+The remaining 25 percent is used to help fund next year's door prizes.
 We have given away some substantial cash awards in the past from this drawing.
 The Observation Ride also gives a cash prize.

 This is a BMW rally.
 It is open to BMW riders, owners, and guests.
 As the Rally Director, I will admit riders of other brands of motorcycles as my guest.
 Please keep in mind, we sponsor a family atmosphere event.
 We are a private club on private property and have the right to deny admittance or to ask you to leave.
 We have rarely felt compelled to exercise this right and don’t plan on doing it in the future unless we have disruptive individuals who do not exercise good judgment or who fail to abide by the few and simple rules we ask you to follow.
 The Washington County Sheriff’s Auxiliary provides evening security for us.
 We also monitor our gate from beginning to end.
 All registrants will be given an arm band.
 If you don’t have one, you won’t be able to get in the gate.
 If you aren’t wearing the armband while on the grounds, we will ask you to leave.
 This is one of the simple rules.
 Riders of all brands of motorcycles are welcome, with those caveats.